umd-memsys/DRAMsim3/README.md

 ## Using Visual Studio Code
 Just the usual way of working with a Makefile based project.
 Check the .vscode directory for further help.

+## Thermal Simulation
+1. For thermal simulation, you have to use -DTHERMAL=1 while doing cmake:
+- cmake .. -DTHERMAL=1

+2. New parameters added to the configuration files
+- power_epoch_period: number of cycles for each sampling of power profile
+- ChipX, ChipY: the 2D-dimension of the memory chip [m]
+- Tamb0: the ambient temperature in degC
+- numXgrids, numYgrids: dimension of the thermal grids within a bank in a device
+- numRowRefresh: number of rows to be refreshed during one refresh interval within the same bank

+-- the sample files for thermal simulation is
+	DDR3_1Gb_x8_1333.ini
+	HMC_2GB_4Lx16.ini